tobiasbp/lampetit/README.md

-# lampetit
+# Lampetit Conversion
-A project to convert the Lampetit lamp by Louis Pulsen to a portable LED lamp.
+A project to convert the Lampetit lamp by Louis Poulsen to a portable LED lamp.